bark-simulator/bark/packaging_guide.md

 > The import paths are changed from following

-`from modules.runtime.commons.parameters import ParameterServer` `from bark.world import World`
+`from bark.runtime.commons.parameters import ParameterServer` `from bark.core.world import World`
 `from examples.*`

 > To be a more concise as follow